NUDA9A/ST2110-OBS-PLUGIN/docs/plan.md

   - if current MVP runtime remains GPM-only, reject BPM through an explicit localized runtime-support boundary rather than silently ignoring it
   - ensure later BPM work can be done by filling already-existing branches without changing pipeline shape/contracts
   - add focused tests for config projection and localized packing-mode behavior / rejection
+- [ ] 069E1: Materialize explicit packing-mode branches inside placement and padding boundaries
+  - keep `VideoPackingMode` not only as a runtime config/support axis, but also as an explicit behavior-dispatch dimension inside packet-to-frame placement and trailing-padding validation
+  - introduce explicit packing-mode branch structure in these boundaries (for example `GPM` branch and `BPM` branch) instead of only "validate support, then dispatch by scan mode"
+  - it is acceptable that the `BPM` branch still returns localized `Unsupported` in MVP
+  - ensure future BPM work (`229`) can be implemented by filling already-existing `BPM` branches/helpers without reshaping public/runtime boundary signatures
+  - add focused tests proving that:
+    - placement and padding logic pass through explicit packing-mode dispatch points
+    - `BPM` reaches a localized explicit branch/boundary rather than being absent from the behavior shape

 ### A3.
 Video timestamp strategy
 - [x] 070: Define internal timestamp type: `uint64_t ts_ns`